JeffersonLab/clas12-qadb/README.md

   dataset, follow the following procedure:
   * `mkdir qadb/pass${pass}/${dataset}/`, then copy the final `qaTree.json` and
     `chargeTree.json` to that directory
+  * add/update a symlink to this dataset in `qadb/latest`, if this is a new Pass
+  * run `source environ.sh`
   * run `bin/makeTables.sh`
   * run `bin/makeTextFiles.sh`
   * update customized QA criteria sets, such as `OkForAsymmetry`
-  * add/update a symlink to this dataset in `qadb/latest`, if this is a new Pass
   * update the above table of data sets
   * use `git status` and `git diff` to review changes, then add and commit to git, and push to the remote branch